AaltoSciComp/scicomp-docs/triton/tut/gpu.rst

    trying to reserve multiple GPUs you should verify that your code can utilize them.

+   Moreover, running CPU-only jobs on GPU nodes is not permitted in our current setup.
+Thus, if you request a GPU partition in your job script, you must also request at least one GPU.

 Choosing a specific type of GPU
 -------------------------------